pocomane/brewed-in-the-apocalypse/bita.md

 - On Success, they’ll go along with you, unless or until some fact or action betrays the reason you gave them.
-- On trade-off, they’ll go along with you, but they need some concrete assurance, corroboration, or evidence first.
+- On Twist, they’ll go along with you, but they need some concrete assurance, corroboration, or evidence first.

 This move applies also when you tray to manipulate, bluff, fast-talk, lie or